sal55/langs/c3notes.md

 It also works for expressions, while the equivalent in C only works for lvalues (eg. \*(T\*)&(X)), so another thing that won't easily translate to C.

 (I recently made changes which mean that T(X) syntax is ambiguous - T can introduce a declaration, or a cast.
-So except for the simplest cases, casts are now written as cast(X,T) and cast@(X,T) for type-punning, which is not for your bitcast.
+So except for the simplest cases, casts are now written as cast(X,T) and cast@(X,T) for type-punning, which is not far from your bitcast.

 Note that this also works as cast(X) where it will automatically cast to whatever type is called for, which is incredibly handy.)